 - Anesthesia: Used for pain-free surgery.
 Inform your dentist about any allergies or health conditions that might affect anesthesia use.

 - Smoking: Increases the risk of complications and slows healing.
 Quit smoking before and after the procedure for better outcomes.

 While these procedures carry certain risks, choosing a proficient periodontist or oral surgeon and following their post-operative care instructions minimizes these risks.

 If dental implants aren’t a suitable solution for you, or if you’re reluctant to pursue them, there are several viable alternatives.

-3. Orthodontic Solutions: If you’re dealing with crowded teeth or other orthodontic issues, braces or clear aligners might be preferable to implants.
-Orthodontic treatment can strengthen your teeth and enhance your bite, improving your oral health.
+- Orthodontic Solutions: For crowded teeth or other alignment issues, braces or clear aligners can be better options than implants.
+They improve teeth alignment and overall oral health.